Cherrraqi/aca/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "Load Signatures Identification Based on Real Power Fluctuations"
+title: "1-Load Signatures Identification Based on Real Power Fluctuations"
 collection: publications
 permalink: /publication/2010-10-01-paper-title-number-2
 excerpt: 'This paper is about the number 2.
 The number 3 is left for future work.'